THE INSTITUTE OF ELECTRICAL AND ELECTRONICS ENGINEERS, INC.

 4.3.1 Conduction of Election.
 The election shall be conducted by the Chair of the Nominations Committee through the offices of the IEEE.
 The election shall by direct mail secret letter ballot or by secure electronic means, at the discretion of the Nominations Committee Chair in consultation with the President.
 The ballot shall be sent to the full membership on or before August 15.
 The deadline for the receipt of completed ballots or electronic votes, as appropriate, shall be October 15.
 In the case of a tie vote for the eighth open position, the AdCom shall break the tie.

 4.3.2 Records of Successful and Unsuccessful Candidates.
 The Chair of the Nominations Committee shall advise the AdCom of the successful candidates through an unranked list.
 He or she shall also provide the AdCom with a ranked list of the unsuccessful candidates on the ballot.
 This unranked list of the unsuccessful candidates shall be retained by the President and the President Elect for future use as needed for the replacement of elected members as specified in the Constitution.

 4.4 Nomination and Election of Officers.
-Following the election of the incoming AdCom members, in the alternate years for which the transition to new officers takes place, the Nominations Committee shall request nominations for the ballot for the Secretary-Treasurer and, as needed, the President-Elect, from the current AdCom membership.
+In the alternate years for which the transition to new officers takes place, the Nominations Committee shall request nominations for the ballot for the Secretary-Treasurer and, as needed, the President-Elect, from the current AdCom membership.

 4.4.1 Officer Nominees.
-Nominees for the officer ballot shall be current AdCom elected members, excluding officers, or current AdCom ex-officio members, excluding the Executive Director.
+Nominees for the officer ballot shall be current AdCom elected members and ex-officio members with vote, excluding officers.

 4.4.2 Ballot Determination.
 The Nominations Committee shall determine the ballot and ensure that there are at least two candidates for the position of Secretary-Treasurer.